Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Qualifying Exam

-The Qualifying Exam is offered each academic year in January and May and should be completed within eight months of entering the graduate program (if not already completed as a MSc student).
+The qualifying exam is offered each academic year in January and May and should be completed within eight months of entering the Ph.D. program (if not already completed as a M.Sc. student).
 Students who do not successfully complete the comprehensive exam requirements within 16 months of entering the program may be asked to withdraw due to lack of progress.
+Note that few students completely pass the qualifying exam on their first attempt; please take this into account when deciding when you will attempt the exam.

-Students who do not pass the qualifying exam on their first attempt are permitted a second attempt at the same exam.
+Ph.D. students who do not completely pass the qualifying exam on their first attempt are permitted a second attempt at the components they did not pass (see below).

-The qualifying exam is made up of two parts (Part A, core, and Part B, specialized material).
-To pass, student must answer four (out of 6) questions from part A and three (out of 4) questions from part B. All questions are weighted evenly.
+The qualifying exam is made up of two parts: Part A, core and Part B, specialized material.
+To pass, students must answer four (out of six) questions from Part A and three (out of four) questions from Part B. All questions are weighted evenly.
 Students must:

-- demonstrate a complete understanding (?
-8/10 points) of at least 3 problems (out of 6) in Part A,
+- Demonstrate a complete understanding (at least 8/10 points) of at least 3 problems (out of 6) in Part A,

-- demonstrate a complete understanding (?
-8/10 points) of at least 2 problems (out of 4) in Part B,
+- Demonstrate a complete understanding (at least 8/10 points) of at least 2 problems (out of 4) in Part B,

-- and obtain a total score of at least 42 points out of 70 (for the seven attempted problems).
+- Obtain a total score of at least 42 points out of 70 (for the seven attempted problems).

 The two parts may be passed separately.
 Students must take both parts on their first attempt.
-The maximum of two attempts for students in the Ph.D. program still applies; i.e., after their initial attempt Ph.D. students have one more chance where they can choose to re-take the full exam or take only the part that they failed previously.
-Students must declare which part(s) they are attempting; scores replace those from their previous attempt.
-Two hours will be allowed for Part A alone, 90 minutes for part B alone.
-The total-point requirement (42 points overall) may be satisfied by the combination of the two parts passed separately.
+The maximum of two attempts for students in the Ph.D. program still applied; i.e., after their initial attempt Ph.D. students still have one more chance where they can choose to re-take the full exam or take only the part that they failed previously.
+Students must declare which part(s) they are attempting; scores replace those from the previous attempt.
+Two hours will be allowed for Part A alone, 90 minutes for Part B alone.
+The total-point requirement (42 points overall) may be satisfied by the combination of two parts passed separately.

 Comprehensive Exam

-The examining committee consists of three faculty members, including the supervisor, who is the chair of the examining committee.
-The examining committee will agree on a written description of the topics to be covered by the exam; the description should include suggested references (published papers and/or monographs) and should be communicated to the student at least four weeks in advance of the exam.
-The oral exam normally lasts about one hour, and should not exceed two hours.
+The examining committee consists of three faculty members, including the supervisor, who is the Chair of the examining committee.
+The committee will agree on a written description of the topics to be covered by the exam; the description should include suggested references (published papers and/or monographs) and should be communicated to the student at least four weeks in advance of the exam.
+The oral exam normally lasts one hour, and should not exceed two hours.
 Students who do not pass the oral exam on their first attempt are permitted a second attempt at the same exam.
-The comprehensive exam should be taken after the qualifying exam, normally between the 12th and 20th month after the student begins doctoral-level work at McMaster University, with an upper limit of 24 months.
+The comprehensive exam should be taken after the qualifying exam, normally between 12 – 20 months after the student begins doctoral-level work at McMaster University, with an upper limit of 24 months.

 Course Requirements